ENIACJushi/TouHouLittleMaidBE/README.md

 # TouHouLittleMaidBE
-A bedrock-edition Add-On transplanted by Java mod: TouHou Little Maid. (https://github.com/TartaricAcid/TouhouLittleMaid) This plugin is still in the development stage, only for development communication, please do not use in the game.
+A bedrock-edition Add-On transplanted by Java mod: TouHou Little Maid. (https://github.com/TartaricAcid/TouhouLittleMaid)

+This plugin is still in the development stage, only for development communication.
+Please do not load it in the world for play.

 ## Authors
 - Programmer: `ENIACJushi`